Art and Art History

 Prerequisite(s): ART 1220, or permission of instructor

-The goal of this course is to introduce students to basic principles and aesthetic considerations of computer generated imagery and interactive virtual spaces (such as game mods and second life).
-The course will focus on the use of computers as a tool to generate three dimensional forms and create spaces and navigable worlds.
-The course exposes students to a variety of theoretical and aesthetic positions and encourages them to think of CGI and virtual space building as an art making process.
-Students will produce art works through the acquisition of technical skills and the exploration of creative uses within the medium.
+This course introduces students to basic principles and aesthetic considerations of computer-generated imagery and interactive virtual spaces.
+The course will focus on using computers as a tool to create three-dimensional virtual art forms and design interactive art spaces and navigable virtual/game worlds.
+The course exposes students to various theoretical and aesthetic positions and encourages them to think of CGI and virtual space building as an art-making process.
+Students will produce artwork by acquiring technical skills and exploring creative uses within the medium.

 Prerequisite(s): ART 1220 or permission of the instructor